 James Lea, M.D.

 Dr. James Lea is a recently retired neurologist who lives in Coeur d’Alene, Idaho – when not enjoying his Kalispell Bay cabin on Priest Lake.
 James is passionate about finding solutions for improving water quality in shallower bays like Kalispell, where he has witnessed a steady decline in near-shore water quality.
-James is currently working on gaining technical support for the SCA and Priest Lake water quality studies from the new University of Idaho Social Ecological Systems Laboratory in CDA.
+James is currently working with WSU on a special study in Kalispell Bay.